 Jay A. Pack was appointed a director in 2008.
 Mr. Pack is the former owner of Standard Fruit and Vegetable, an integrated re-packer, logistics and value-added produce company, which was sold to Del Monte in 2003.
 He currently serves on the boards of Coastal Sunbelt Produce, a foodservice distributor serving the Mid-Atlantic states, and Misionero, a leading vegetable grower.
 Previously, Mr. Pack was a director of Earthbound Farms and Combs Produce.
 He also served as a trustee of Sarah Lawrence College, board member of the Produce Marketing Association ("PMA"), Chairman of the PMA Foodservice Division, board member of the Dallas Jewish Federation and as President of the North Texas Food Bank.
 In 2019, he became a minority owner of the Kansas City Royals of Major League Baseball.
-Mr. Pack is qualified to serve on our board of directors due to his substantial business and leadership experience with various companies in the produce industry.
+Mr. Pack received a Bachelor of Science degree from Boston University and a Master of Business Administration degree from Southern Methodist University.